NasmMachineAssembly/Damage1337-NotSkidcraftLOL-Paster-Ratter/README.md

 Let's start off with the evidence that it's a paste, which doesn't matter because this is free, right?

+btw **NotSkidcraftLOL IS NOT INVOLVED WITH SAFECALL, HE WAS JUST A SPECTATOR.
+HE DIDN'T RAT OR DEVELOP SAFECALL.**

 **• Paster Proof**

 He's blatantly using **Rits-Amazing-Fortnite-Internal** which can also be found on GitHub, as well as **Face Injector V2 by Kankoshev**.